-At TTM Healthcare we’re proud to be the largest of all Healthcare Assistant (HCA) agencies in Ireland – placing people in these caring, important roles across the country.
+At TTM Healthcare Solutions we’re proud to be the largest of all Healthcare Assistant (HCA) agencies in Ireland – placing people in these caring, important roles across the country.
 But what does Healthcare Assistant work really involve?
 What is the difference between a registered Nurse and a Healthcare Assistant?
 What qualifications do you need and where might you find yourself working?

 In this blog we address these important questions, paving your way forward to a rewarding and challenging career as one of Ireland’s much-needed Healthcare Assistants.